+Pragmatics and Discourse.
 The group's basic premise was that they would need a large corpus annotated with discourse phenomena.
-This would allow them to evaluate the effect of individual components upon the system as a whole and upon other components, such as syntax and semantics.
+This would allow them to evaluate the effect of individual components upon the system as a whole and upon other components such as syntax and semantics.
 It would also allow an individual component's behavior to be observed.
 They listed the discourse phenomena shown below, with the ones for which precise annotation instructions could be given marked with a .
 The others might take a bit more thought.
 It was agreed that the topics for a subsequent meeting would include experimenting with text annotations and designing training sets and test sets.

-- turn taking
+- o turn-taking,

-- referring expressions, including anaphora, "do so," respectively
+- referring expressions, including anaphora, "do so", respectively

-- multi-sentence text
+- o multi-sentence text

-- sensitivity to user's goals and plans
+- o sensitivity to user's goals and plans

-- model of user's beliefs, goals, intentions, etc.
+- o model of user's beliefs, goals, intentions, etc.

-- use of Gricean maxims
+- o user of Gricean maxims

-- use of speech acts
+- o use of speech acts

-- interpretation and use of temporal and causal relationships
+- o interpretation and use of temporal and causal relationships

 - part/whole, member/set relationships

-- vague predicate specification
+- o vague predicate specification

-- determination of implicit arguments in predicate-argument relationships
+- determination of implicit arguments in predicate-argument re-

-- metaphor and analogy

-- schema matching

-- varying depth of processing based on certain criteria

-- focus of attention and saliency of entities

-- ellipsis

-- style and social attitudes

-- deixis